kavia-common/resumematch-pro-147342-147353/backend/README.md

 2) Set environment vars (create backend/.env or export in shell).
 3) From backend directory:
    ./gradlew bootRun

+Temporary No-Mongo Startup (for previews without MongoDB):
+- To boot the backend without a MongoDB instance, use the no-mongo Spring profile.
+This disables Spring Data Mongo auto-configuration.
+- How to run:
+  - Set environment variable: SPRING_PROFILES_ACTIVE=no-mongo
+  - Then start: ./gradlew bootRun
+- Limitations when running with no-mongo:
+  - Endpoints that depend on persistence (e.g., upload, resumes, jobs, analysis, matches) may return empty responses or 503 Service Unavailable.
+  - Authentication still requires JWT_SECRET but user persistence will not work without Mongo.
+  - Health (/health), docs (/swagger-ui.html, /api-docs), and CORS should still work so previews can load.
+- To re-enable Mongo:
+  - Remove SPRING_PROFILES_ACTIVE or set to another profile.
+  - Ensure MONGODB_URL and MONGODB_DB point to a reachable MongoDB instance.

 API:
 - Base Path: /